Ontario Place: Changes over time

 The park was altered considerably since its inception.
 Redevelopment occurred on all three islands of the park; the pod buildings themselves were eventually closed to exhibit space and rented out as the "Atlantis" private event facility.

 In 1980, the "Ontario North Now" exhibit was built on the west island to showcase Northern Ontario.
 It was a combination of inter-connected silo-like buildings, topped with domes reminiscent of the Cinesphere, connected by overhead walkways, and a smaller domed movie theatre.
-In 1984, a boat-based water ride was added, along with a smaller exhibition center consisting of three concrete silo-like buildings.
+In 1984, a boat-based water ride was added, along with a smaller exhibition centre consisting of three concrete silo-like buildings.
 A large reflecting pool nearby was drained and used to house the addition of a major "climber" structure, a smaller stage for kids shows and several other kid-oriented attractions, reducing the complete separation of areas that had been featured in the original design.

 The outdoor in-the-round concert stage, The Forum, was torn down and replaced with the million Molson Amphitheatre in 1995, a much larger facility based on a bandshell design.
 An additional "Echo Beach" outdoor music venue was added to the north shore of the east island in 2011.

 On the east island, the original children's area, which was primarily "non-powered", has largely been removed.
 The large wood-and-rope climber area was replaced with the large "Soak City" waterpark, the first water park in Ontario.
 Several small fair-ground rides were later added.
 The large tension structure tent that covered most of the children's park was removed in 2009/10, leaving a large open area with a new stage.
 Many of the concrete bollards used to secure the various tents and structures can still be seen.